al-ell/geoQuiz/README.md

 - Create an account to save their score
 - Ability to share score
 - A variety of quizes at different levels
+- Randomised questions & more than 10 questions in each quiz

 ### Accessibility